James Rodríguez: 2017–19: Loan to Bayern Munich

-On 2 April 2018, Bayern's CEO, Karl-Heinz Rummenigge thanked Ancelotti for bringing James to Bayern.
-"It was a very, very good transfer and I have to thank Carlo Ancelotti once again," Rummenigge said.
-In the semi-finals of the 2017–18 UEFA Champions League season, James scored the equalizing goal in a 2–2 draw against his parent club at the Santiago Bernabéu Stadium, but Bayern failed to reach the final as they lost 3–4 on aggregate.
-However, James would go on to win the 2017–18 Bundesliga title with Bayern, credited as a key member behind their title defense for his contribution of 7 goals and 11 assists in 23 Bundesliga appearances.
+In the semi-finals of the 2017–18 UEFA Champions League season, Rodríguez scored the equalizing goal in a 2–2 draw against his parent club at the Santiago Bernabéu, but Bayern failed to reach the final as they lost 3–4 on aggregate.
+However, Rodríguez went on to win the 2017–18 Bundesliga title with Bayern, credited as a key member behind their title defense for his contribution of 7 goals and 11 assists in 23 Bundesliga appearances.

-On 15 September 2018, James scored his opening goal of the season in a 3–1 victory over Bayer Leverkusen.
-On 17 March 2019, he scored three goals in a 6–0 league win over Mainz, his first hat-trick since 2011, with Porto.
-On 18 May, James won his second Bundesliga title as Bayern finished two points above Dortmund with 78 points.
-A week later, James won his first DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
-James did not appear in the match as he was out injured.
-James appeared in 28 matches and scored seven goals in all competitions.
+On 15 September 2018, Rodríguez scored his opening goal of the season in a 3–1 victory over Bayer Leverkusen.
+On 17 March 2019, he scored three goals in a 6–0 league win over Mainz 05, his first hat-trick since 2011, with Porto.
+On 18 May, he won his second Bundesliga title as Bayern finished two points above Dortmund with 78 points.
+A week later, he won his first DFB-Pokal as Bayern defeated RB Leipzig 3–0 in the 2019 DFB-Pokal Final.
+Rodríguez did not appear in the match as he was out injured.
+He appeared in 28 matches and scored seven goals in all competitions.
 On 5 June, it was announced that Bayern Munich would not pick up the buy option and he would return to Real Madrid.

 2019–20: Final season and departure

-After his return to Madrid, James made eight appearances during the league season, as Real Madrid won the 2019–20 La Liga.
+After his return to Madrid, Rodríguez made eight appearances during the league season, as Real Madrid won the 2019–20 La Liga.